Ajayrx/Ajayrx/README.md

 <img src="https://img.shields.io/badge/📜%20Quote%20of%20the%20Moment!-53A2FE" height="30"/>

-> You were put on this earth to achieve your greatest self, to live out your purpose, and to do it courageously.
+> When you're at the end of your rope, tie a knot and hold on.

 <!-- QUOTE_END -->